 Note: To access color transformation controls, ISP must be enabled.
 The ISP enable feature is under the Image Format control (IspEnable).
-Color transformation is available on color models.

 A color transformation is a linear operation applied to input red, green, and blue values for each pixel, which are multiplied by a 3x3 matrix and then added to an offset triplet.